fboender/ansible-cmdb/README.md

 	./ansible-cmdb -t tpl_custom out/ > overview.html

 The 'html_fancy' template is the default.
 It can be easily extended by copying it and modifying the `cols` definition at the top.
+It should be served over HTTP, as it uses CDN Jquery libs.

 ### Inventory scanning